 Frequency Following Response and Your Brain

-Frequency following response (FFR) is the tendency for our mind and body to be affected and synchronized by an external source – such as sounds and rhythms.
+Frequency following response (FFR) is the tendency for our mind and body to be affected and synchronised by an external source – such as sounds and rhythms.

 The effect of nature on our brainwaves

-We are all moved by the beautiful sounds of nature – the roar of ocean waves, the rumble of thunder, and the constant flow of a river, as well as the majesty of a symphony orchestra.
-These rhythmical and sometimes melodic waveforms constantly move us into the conscious awareness of the relationship of body and mind.
+The roar of ocean waves, the rumble of thunder, the constant flow of rivers, and even the majesty of a symphony orchestra inspire us all.
+These rhythmical and sometimes melodic waves align our bodies and minds.

-This means if your brain is exposed to a certain frequency, say 4.5Hz, and your brainwave pattern would start to mirror or shift toward that frequency, bringing about a state of deep relaxation and meditation.
+Thus, exposing the brain to a specific frequency, say 4.5Hz, your brainwave pattern would start to mirror or shift toward that frequency.